-Problem Statement: The impacts of the Covid-19 crisis have exacerbated gender inequalities.
+The impact of the Covid-19 crisis has exacerbated gender inequalities.
 The crisis has increased women's care responsibilities, disproportionately affected women's jobs and livelihoods, and increased the risk of violence against women and girls.
 Social protection has been a key policy response to the crisis, but the extent to which these measures have recognised and addressed the gendered impacts of the crisis remains far from adequate.
 Without an explicit gender-informed approach, programme choices may further exacerbate gender inequalities, including risking women's own entitlement to social protection through restrictive eligibility criteria, and exploiting and exacerbating women's unpaid work.
-Gender inequality and dependency is inherently linked to lack of access to opportunities and power.
-When women are limited in their ability to participate in the mainstream economy, they are more likely to be dependent on state interventions to bring about the much needed relief, particularly in the unfolding context and impact of the COVID 19 pandemic.31
+Gender inequality and dependency is inherently linked to a lack of access to opportunities and power.
+When women are limited in their ability to participate in the mainstream economy, they are more likely to be dependent on state interventions to bring about the much needed relief, particularly in the unfolding context and impact of the COVID 19 pandemic.32

-Social Protection to Advance Gender Equality:32
+Priority Actions: Social Protection as a Mechanism to Advance Gender Equality:33

-- Providing regular adequate transfers and services to households with young children and adolescents to tackle the intergenerational transmission of poverty. - Providing access to adequate protections for girls and women of reproductive age, including pregnant women and girls and new mothers. - Providing paid parental leave and promoting shared responsibility for care. - Extending coverage of social protection benefits and quality public services over women's working lives and into old age, including for those in informal, low-paid and precarious work.
+- Providing regular adequate transfers and services to households with young children and adolescents to tackle the intergenerational transmission of poverty. - Providing access to adequate protections for girls and women of reproductive age, including pregnant women and girls and new mothers. - Providing paid parental leave and promoting shared responsibility for care. - Extending coverage of social protection benefits and quality public services over women's working lives and into old age, including for those in informal, low-paid and precarious work. - Build the capacity of governments and partners to design and deliver gender- responsive social protection systems, and provide linkages to complementary services and programmes.